Tartarpaste/Assignment3.Net/README.md

 #### MagicTord-N-SondreTheWebAPI

 This repo contains a web application that generates a local database that can be manipulated by controllers.
-The logic of the repo represents characters that play in movies and franchises that these movies are a part of.
+The content of the repo represents characters that play in movies and franchises that these movies are a part of.
 A user can with swagger manipulate the locally generated database with general CRUD and some custom methods for the different database tables.

 ---